DannyCollinson/MaviraFashionTraining/README.md

 Follow the steps below in order and you should be all set up.
 If you need help at any point, contact Danny.
 0. If starting from scratch by creating a new Google Cloud Compute Engine VM, follow the __Instance Creation__ and __Connecting for the First Time__ sections of the __Google Cloud Compute Engine VM Setup__ section below, and return here when finished.
-1. If your machine has an NVIDIA GPU but does not have the appropriate NVIDIA drivers or CUDA toolkit installed, follow the __GPU Setup__ section below, and return here when finished.
+1. If your machine has an NVIDIA GPU but does not have the appropriate NVIDIA drivers or CUDA Toolkit installed, follow the __GPU Setup__ section below, and return here when finished.
-2. Run `mkdir programs` to create a directory for storing info about different programs that we will be using.
+2. Run `mkdir programs` to create a directory for storing info for some of the different programs that we will be using.
-3. Follow the __PostgreSQL Setup__ section below to set up the local PostgreSQL database used to track datasets, processing jobs, and experiments, and return here when finished.
-4. If you do not already have a GitHub account that is a member of the MaviraAI organization, contact Danny to help you set up a new account or connect an existing account to the MaviraAI organization.
+3. If you do not already have a GitHub account that is a member of the MaviraAI organization, contact Danny to help you set up a new account or connect an existing account to the MaviraAI organization.
-5. If `git` is not installed, (If running `git --help` throws an error, then it is likely not installed), follow the system-specific instructions at https://git-scm.com/downloads to install it.
+4. If `git` is not installed, (If running `git --help` throws an error, then it is likely not installed), follow the system-specific instructions at https://git-scm.com/downloads to install it.
 For Debian/Ubuntu systems, this is just `sudo apt install git`.
 To configure Git and to create a Personal Access Token (PAT) if needed for connecting to Mavira on GitHub, follow the directions in the __Git Setup__ section below, and return here when finished.
-6. From your home directory, use `mkdir mavira && cd mavira` to create and move into a new directory for Mavira projects.
+5. From your home directory, use `mkdir mavira && cd mavira` to create and move into a new directory for Mavira projects.
-7. Clone this repository by running `git clone https://github.com/MaviraAI/FashionTraining.git` from your directory for Mavira projects.
+6. Clone this repository by running `git clone https://github.com/MaviraAI/FashionTraining.git` from your directory for Mavira projects.
 Enter your GitHub username and then the PAT that you created during __Git Setup__ as the password.
-8. If `micromamba` is not installed (If running `micromamba --help` throws an error, then it is likely not installed), follow https://mamba.readthedocs.io/en/latest/installation/micromamba-installation.html to install it.
+7. If `micromamba` is not installed (If running `micromamba --help` throws an error, then it is likely not installed), follow https://mamba.readthedocs.io/en/latest/installation/micromamba-installation.html to install it.
 For Linux systems, this is just `"${SHELL}" <(curl -L micro.mamba.pm/install.sh)`.
 Except for the `MAMBA_ROOT_PREFIX` option, the default options are fine.
 For `MAMBA_ROOT_PREFIX`, use `~/programs/micromamba` when prompted instead of the default `~/micromamba`.
-9. Follow the __Python Environment Setup__ section below, and return here when finished.
+8. Follow the __Python Environment Setup__ section below, and return here when finished.
+9. Follow the __PostgreSQL Setup__ section below to set up the local PostgreSQL database used to track datasets, processing jobs, and experiments, and return here when finished.
-10. Install the following VS Code extensions: Python, Pylance, Pylint, Jupyter, Black Formatter, MyPy, autoDocstring, isort, Mypy Type Checker.
+10. Install the following VS Code extensions: Python, Pylance, Pylint, Jupyter, Black Formatter, Mypy Type Checker, autoDocstring, and isort.
 11. Optionally, install the VS Code extensions SQLTools and SQLTools PostgreSQL/Cockroach Driver to interact with the PostgreSQL database through a VS Code-based interface.
 12. Install other VS Code extensions that you prefer to use and that do not conflict with those already installed; e.g., GitHub Copilot.
 13. Proceed to the __Getting Started__ section below.